 There is no way to underestimate the impact a bankruptcy has on your credit.
 It is one of the worst things you can do to your scores.
 The exact effects will vary, but according to major credit scoring model FICO, bankruptcy can make your a good credit score (think 700 or above) to plummet by 200 points or more.
 Meanwhile, a less stellar credit score of 680 will drop about between 130 and 150 points.

 2. A Bankruptcy on your Credit Report Causes Long-Term Damage

 Having bankruptcy information listed on your credit report will impact your credit for quite some time.
 That’s because the public record of a Chapter 7 bankruptcy stays on your credit report for 10 years.
 Any other bankruptcy references remain in your credit file for seven years including:

 - Third-party collection debts, judgements and tax liens discharged through a bankruptcy

-The Negative Impact on your Credit Diminishes Over Time
+3. The Negative Impact on Your Credit Diminishes Over Time

-You can monitor your progress in rebuilding your credit after bankruptcy with Credit.com’s free Credit Report Card.
-It updates your credit scores every month so you can track your improvement and see how your credit score inches up afterwards.
+- Monitor your progress.
+You can see how you are doing as you work to rebuild your scores by using Credit.com’s free credit report snapshot.
+It updates your credit scores every 14 days so you can track your improvement and see how your credit score inches up afterwards.